Windham County, Vermont: Politics and government

-County law enforcement
+Law Enforcement

-The Windham County Sheriff's Department is one source of law enforcement in this county especially in areas with no local police departments.
+The Windham County Sheriff's Department is one source of law enforcement in the county, especially in areas with no local police departments.
 Where no coverage exists, the Vermont State Police are the de facto law enforcement agency.
-The following towns maintain a contract with the Windham County Sheriff's Department for patrol services: Athens, Dummerston, Grafton, Guilford, Jamaica, Marlboro, Newfane, Putney, Townshend, Westminster, Windham, and Vernon.
+The following towns maintain a contract with the Windham County Sheriff's Department for patrol services: Athens, Dummerston, Grafton, Halifax, Jamaica, Londonderry, Marlboro, Newfane, Putney, Rockingham, Vernon, Westminster, and Windham.
+The current Sheriff is Mark Anderson, who was appointed in 2019 after Sheriff Keith Clark retired midway through his term.

 In 2006, Sheriff Sheila Prue pled guilty to stealing department funds, using department equipment for personal use and for mismanagement of the department.